Sesdesoir/PythonPlay/README.md

 **Indentation IS important to python.
 Functions and conditional statements use indentation NOT brackets to indicate inclusivity**

 **Naming convention for python is to use underscores instead of cammel case ie: i_love_waterbuffalo not iLoveWaterbuffalo the exception is with classes where you cammel case with a capital first letter ie: BabyKangaroo**

+This should be read main.py -> game.py -> player.py